usagitoneko97/klara/A2.Ast2Py/readme.md

 ```python
 ast.fix_missing_locations(as_tree)
 ```
-The final step is to convert the ast into python source code and execute it. [astor](http://astor.readthedocs.io/en/latest/) is a library that can perform the job.
+The final step is to convert the ast into python source code and execute it. [astor](http://astor.readthedocs.io/en/latest/) is a python library that can perform the job.
 ```python
 program_string = astor.to_source(as_tree)
 exec(program_string)